forem/forem/docs/installation/docker.md

 # Installing DEV with Docker [Beta]

 Our docker implementation is incomplete and may not work smoothly.
-Please kindly [report any issues](https://github.com/thepracticaldev/dev.to/issues/new/choose)!
+Please, kindly [report any issues](https://github.com/thepracticaldev/dev.to/issues/new/choose)!

 ## Installing prerequisites